notrab/react-use-cart/README.md

 const { cartTotal } = useCart();
 ```

-### `metdata`
+### `metadata`

-This method returns the metdata set with `updateCart`.
+This method returns the metadata set with `updateCart`.
 This is useful for storing additional cart, or checkout values.

 #### Usage